Axl-91/flights-api-ts/README.md

 ### `/flights/:flight_id/passengers`

-This will return the flight data with all the passengers with their seat assigned
+This endpoint will return the flight data with all the passengers with their seat assigned

+### `/flights/:flight_id/seats`

+This endpoint will return all seats from a flight

+## Frontend integration

+Alongside with this server there is a frontend [flights-frontend](https://github.com/Axl-91/flights-frontend) [WIP]